Event FAQ

 The difference?
 A hackathon often ends up in a lot of code that isn’t used beyond the event.
 We have people actively using our codebases!
 It feels very different to have a client/stakeholder excited to use your work and helping to direct what we do.

-When Do I Need to Purchase My Ticket?
+When Do I Need to Register By?

-By July 5th or when we sell out, whichever comes first!
+By May 5th or when we sell out, whichever comes first!
 We can’t wait to see you.

 Oops, I Bought My Ticket and Now I Can’t Go.
 Will You Please Refund/Transfer?

-After June 1st we will be unable to offer refunds but we will happily help coordinate exchanges/transfers until July 5th.
+After March 14th we will be unable to offer refunds but we will happily help coordinate exchanges/transfers until April 30th.
 Drop us a note if you need help coordinating this.

-Do I Really HAVE to Be There by 4pm on Thursday for Kickoff?
+Do I Really HAVE to Be There by 4:00 p.m. on Thursday for Kickoff?

 Yeah, you really do.
 Teams will be chosen right around that time and you’ll spend the remainder of the time meeting with your team, chatting about your projects, and getting your environments aligned.
 We’ve found the event is most successful, with the most buy-in, when teams are a cohesive bunch from the beginning.